-Our initial goal in supporting rich text editing was simple: enabling users to perform everyday text formatting operations without the need for Markdown.
-After just a few weeks, it seems we are on the right path as usage of text blocks has increased by over 55% while use of Markdown blocks saw a 29% drop.
+Our initial goal in supporting rich text editing was simple: Enable users to perform everyday text formatting operations without the need for Markdown.
+After just a few weeks, it seems we are on the right path, as usage of text blocks has increased by more than 55% while use of Markdown blocks saw a 29% drop.

 That's not to say Markdown doesn't have valid use cases.
 Advanced operations (e.g., inserting a table) are currently only possible via Markdown blocks.
-It does, however, show the importance of giving users an option they're more comfortable to and which feels more intuitive for them.
+It does, however, show the importance of giving users an option they're more comfortable with and that feels more intuitive for them.